ucam-department-of-psychiatry/camcops/docs/source/user_server/server_front_end_general.rst

 The HTML view of the report shows the configuration parameters, the results (page by page), and the SQL used to generate the report.

-The TSV option gives you the data in tab-separate values (TSV) format.
+The TSV option gives you the data in tab-separated values (TSV) format.

 When you view the report in HTML format, you will see that the browser’s URL contains your report configuration information.
 This means that you can save